Angela Eagle: Return to government (2007–2010)

 In April 2008 Eagle took part in a debate in Parliament on the UK economy in which the Liberal Democrats tabled a motion suggesting that the country was facing an "extreme bubble in the housing market" and the "risk of recession".
-Eagle responded, "Fortunately for all of us … that colourful and lurid fiction has no real bearing on the macro-economic reality."
+Eagle responded, "Fortunately for all of us ... that colourful and lurid fiction has no real bearing on the macro-economic reality."
 A year later Jeremy Browne, who led the original debate, said her comments "summed up the Government's delusional attitude" towards warnings of financial crisis.

+Miliband shadow cabinet (2010–2015)

 Eagle was again re-elected at the 2010 general election with a decreased vote share of 51.8% and a decreased majority of 8,507.
+Following Ed Miliband's accession to Leader of the Labour Party after the 2010 general election, Eagle was elected to his shadow cabinet and was subsequently appointed to the Chief Secretary to the Treasury briefing, shadowing Danny Alexander.